sisby-folk/switchy-pack/README.md

 For anyone who wants to try Switchy, but isn't sure how to start.

-Also a client pack for Switchy enabled servers - You'll get the full GUI for Switchy and Fabric Tailor.
+Also usable as a client pack for Switchy enabled servers - You'll get the full GUI for Switchy and Fabric Tailor.

 Contains:
 - [Switchy](https://modrinth.com/mod/switchy).